Elancens/fa21-cse110-lab3/standup.md

+Choose meeting time for everyone.

 What did I work on yesterday?

-What am I working on today?

-What issues are blocking me?
+What issues are bother me?

+What we will talk about in next meeting?